 - Extensive server park of over 5,400 different servers

 - Connect up to 6 devices at once

 - Live chat support is available.

 - Sometimes slow in procesing refunds (but always do).

 PrivateVPN is one VPN that’s absolutely true to its name.
 The service focuses on security above all else, delivering a private, safe, and anonymous online experience without sacrificing much in the way of speed or usability.
 PrivateVPN runs on smartphones, desktop PCs, and even Fire TV, and its app interface is sleek and lightweight, making it incredibly easy to log in and connect.

-This premium provider runs a strong network of 100 servers in 56 different countries, just enough to provide the location variety you need.
+This premium provider runs a strong network of 150+ servers in some 60 countries, just enough to provide the location variety you need.
 PrivateVPN locks down all of your data with 256-bit AES encryption, keeps your connection safe with an automatic kill switch and DNS leak protection, and features a zero logging policy on all online traffic, setting the perfect foundation for a wonderfully private online experience.

 PrivateVPN offers shared public IPs (like all VPNs), along with a unique dynamic dedicated IP address system.
 This lets you connect using a pseudo-static IP from a limited set of locations, delivering many of the benefits of a dedicated IP without costing users extra.

 PureVPN offers an absolute treasure trove of exciting and useful features.
 Like most VPNs the service keeps your data safe and your identity secure on a wide variety of devices, that’s a given.
 But PureVPN goes the extra mile and provides built-in features such as malware shields, app-blockers, DNS website filters, and anti-virus protection in a single lightweight package.
 All you have to do is install the VPN app and you get all of these bonuses included!